-30. Will I need any training to take on this role?
+29. Will I need any training to take on this role?

 The Trust arranges a New Governor Induction Programme which all newly elected/nominated Governors are invited to participate in (includes an Introduction Meeting with our Chair).
 The Trust also schedules ongoing Governor Development and Training Sessions for all Governors (new and existing) throughout the course of each year.
-New Governor Induction and Training sessions are usually held in the immediate weeks after new Governors formally start in office (following the Annual/Special Members' Meeting held at which their election is announced) and it would be prudent to be available during mid-late October with induction meeting/training dates being tentatively scheduled for 18th October 2021 and 29th October 2021 (other key meetings have also been tentatively scheduled for November and December 2021).
+New Governor Induction and Training sessions are usually held in the immediate weeks after new Governors formally start in office (following the Annual/Special Members' Meeting held at which their election is announced) and it would be prudent to be available during mid-late October with induction meeting/training dates being tentatively scheduled for 19th October 2022 and 28th October 2022 (other key meetings have also been tentatively scheduled for November and December 2022).

-Additional Governor training needs (individual and as a Council of Governors) are also identified on a yearly basis as part of our Governor Self-Evaluation (Performance and Effectiveness Review) Questionnaire process.
+Additional Governor training and development needs (individual and as a Council of Governors) are also identified during meeting/session participation alongside Governor self-evaluation (Performance and Effectiveness Review) questionnaire process.

-31. Will I need to comply with a Code of Conduct?
+30. Will I need to comply with a Code of Conduct?